FPT Approximation Schemes for Maximizing Submodular Functions: Applications of the Algorithms

 We say that the agents have $k$-approval utilities if each agent assigns utility equal to $1$ to exactly $k$ items, and utility equal to $0$ to the remaining ones.
 Such $k$-approval utilities are very popular in the context of social choice, in particular in case of multi-winner election rules~\cite{pavVoting, bau-erd-hem-hem-rot:b:computational-apects-of-approval-voting, azi-bri-con-elk-fre-wal:c:justified-representation, conf/aaai/SkowronF15, conf/atal/AzizGGMMW15}.

-Below, we show that Algorithms~\ref{alg:submod}~and~\ref{alg:pSeparableMin} are applicable to the problem of selecting $K$ items in the OWA-based framework with $k$-approval utilities.
+Even if the agents have $k$-approval utilities and even for the simple OWA vector $\lambda = \langle 1, 0, \ldots, 0\rangle$ the problem of selecting $K$ items is $\np$-hard~\cite{complexityProportionalRepr} and hard from the perspective of parameterized complexity theory~\cite{fullyProportionalRepr}.
+Also, it is known that even under these simplifying assumptions, no polynomial-time algorithm can approximate the problem with a better ratio than $1 - \nicefrac{1}{e}$.
+Thus, this is interesting to see that Algorithms~\ref{alg:submod}~and~\ref{alg:pSeparableMin} are applicable to the problem of selecting $K$ items in the generic OWA-based framework with $k$-approval utilities.

-\begin{lemma} For a non-decreasing OWA and for $k$-approval utilities, the problem of selecting $K$ best items can be expressed as the maximization of a nonnegative, nondecreasing submodular function which is (i) $k$-superseparable, and (ii) at-most-$k$-subseparable. \end{lemma} \begin{proof} We start from defining an appropriate set function $v$.
-It is easy to extend the definition of the utility of an agent $i$ from a set of items $S$, to cover sets with a different number of elements than $K$: $u_i(S) \sum_{j = 1}^{\min(K, |S|)} \alpha_j u_j$.
+\begin{lemma} For a non-decreasing OWA vector and for $k$-approval utilities, the problem of selecting $K$ best items can be expressed as the maximization of a non-negative, nondecreasing submodular function which is (i) $k$-superseparable, and (ii) $k$-subseparable. \end{lemma} \begin{proof} We start from defining an appropriate set function $v$.
+It is easy to extend the definition of the utility of an agent $i$ from a set of items $S$, to be applicable to sets with a different number of elements than $K$: $u_i(S) = \sum_{j = 1}^{\min(K, |S|)} \lambda_j z_{i, j}(S)$.
 For each set $S \subseteq C$, we define $v(S)$ as the total satisfaction of the agents from $S$: $v(S) = \sum_{i \in N} u_i(S)$.

 Skowron~et~al.~\cite{conf/aaai/SkowronF15} showed that such defined function is submodular.
-We will show that it is also $k$-superseparable and at-most-$k$-subseparable.
-It is easy to see that the sum of $p$-superseparable set functions is also $p$-superseparable.
-The same argument applies to at-most-$p$-subseparability.
-Thus, it suffices to show that our hypothesis is true for an arbitrary $k$-approval utility function $u_i$.
+We will show that it is also $k$-superseparable and $k$-subseparable.
+Since the sum of $p$-superseparable (respectively, $p$-subseparable) set functions is also $p$-superseparable (respectively, $p$-subseparable), it suffices to show that our hypothesis is true for an arbitrary $k$-approval utility function of a single agent $i$, $u_i$.

 We fix $S \subseteq C$: let $\ell$ denote the number of elements in $S$ which are approved of by $i$.
 Since, the utilities of the agents are $k$-approval, there are only $(k-\ell)$ elements in $C\setminus S$ for which $u_{i}(\{x\}) > 0$.
-For each such an element $x$, we have $\big(v(S \cup \{x\}) - v(S)\big) = \alpha_{\ell + 1}$.
+For each such an element $x$, we have $\big(v(S \cup \{x\}) - v(S)\big) = \lambda_{\ell + 1}$.
 Thus:

 If $\ell \geq 1$, then: